Injuries Suffered on the Job

 - Keep your own copy of the report and any notes or reports of subsequent meetings and doctor visits.

-If you were injured while on the job and have questions about your workers’ compensation case, call the workers’ comp experts at McAleer Law.
+If you were injured while on the job and have questions about your workers’ compensation case, call the workers’ comp experts at McAleer Law today at 404-622-5337, or fill out an online contact form here.